DotNetNewbies/It-s-all-about-the-process/docs/The Fallacies of the Software Development Process.md

 etc. Nor do you see users driving the process.
 Their input is taken, but only
 as the grist for the mill of the BA and SA to determine what the actual
 solution will look like.
 User stories become the source of the motivation, not
 the source of the solution.
-To paraphrase Henry Ford, we aint in the business
+To paraphrase Henry Ford, we ain't in the business
 of breeding faster horses.

 Productivity is still a metric as can be observed via the daily progress
 entries.
-There is no embarassment caused by "daily stand ups" where you get to
+There is no embarrassment caused by "daily stand ups" where you get to
 report your ongoing "failure" to move forward or, worse, consider lying and
 not reporting a difficulty because you don't want to look like an idiot to your
 peers (that whole mental health issue again), nor is your chain of thought
 broken by interruption due to these silly meetings.
 BUT, "productivity" is a
 by-product of code excellence as the focus here is to write excellent code.

 How long will it take?
 As long as it takes.
 It'll be completed when it is
 finished.
 The thing that management doesn't want to acknowledge is that their
 team will do their utmost, bringing all the awesome power of their collective